113ll3/Ibmclouddocscli/reference/ibmcloud/cf_index.md

 ## cf login
 {: #cf_login}

-Logs you in to {{site.data.keyword.Bluemix_notm}}.
-If you are logging in with a federated ID, you must use the single sign-on (SSO) parameter to log in.
+Logs you in to {{site.data.keyword.cloud_notm}}.
+If you're logging in with a federated ID, you must use the single sign-on (SSO) parameter to log in.

-You can also use a {{site.data.keyword.Bluemix_notm}} Platform API key to log in.
+You can also use a {{site.data.keyword.cloud_notm}} Platform API key to log in.
 Use the user name `apikey` and your API key value as the password.
 For more information about creating an API key, see [Understanding API keys](/docs/iam/apikeys.html).
 {: note}

 ```